Munster2020/HDIP_CSDA_PROJECT/README.md

 print(iris_df.info())
 ```
 ### 5. Summary statistics
-Next up was to examine the dataset using some of the built in functionality of Pandas.
-First I used describe() to generate some descriptive statistics of the numeric and non-numeric datatypes, focusing on the central tendency, dispersion and shape of the dataset distribution.
+Next up was to examine the dataset using some of the built-in functionality of Pandas.
+First, I used describe() to generate some descriptive statistics of the numeric and non-numeric datatypes, focusing on the central tendency, dispersion and shape of the dataset distribution.
 I also looked in more detail at the median, mode and variance as well as correlation and covariance.
 ```python
 print ('===================================')
 print ('Statistical Summary of numeric data')